mkozjak/mkozjak.github.io/_posts/2025-09-16-metrics-void.md

 It's a neat setup that keeps the ESP32 devices simple while still getting rich telemetry data into our monitoring stack.
 When it works, that is.

-**The setup seemed straightforward:**
+The setup seemed straightforward:
 - Receive and filter logs
 - Parse JSON log bodies containing device status and uptime
 - Transform them into gauge metrics using the `signaltometrics` connector
 - Export to Google Cloud Monitoring
 - Profit! 📈

-**What actually happened:** Metrics showed up as "active" in Google Cloud but with zero data points.
+What actually happened is that metrics showed up as "active" in Google Cloud but with zero data points.
 Classic.

-## The Detective Work Begins
+**The Detective Work Begins**

 First, I had to verify that the data pipeline was actually working.
 The beauty of OpenTelemetry is you can add a `file` exporter to see exactly what's being generated: